What Is Methadone?

 Alternatives to Methadone

 For Gainesville residents who want to detox from opioids but are looking for an alternative method than methadone, other medications can support a safe, comfortable detox from opioids.
-Another common medication used in opioid detox is buprenorphine, also known as suboxone.
+Another common medication used in opioid detox is buprenorphine, also known as Suboxone.
 Buprenorphine acts similarly to methadone as it blocks the opioid receptors in the brain that prevent the individual from feeling the effects of opioids when used.

 Patients can avoid fatal overdose and severe health consequences from opioid use through using this medication.
 Suboxone also provides relief for patients regarding their severe withdrawal symptoms by preventing patients from experiencing severe side effects and helping to maintain their withdrawal symptoms to a mild or moderate level.

 Naltrexone is another medication that is commonly used for opioid detox.
-The difference between Naltrexone and suboxone and methadone is that its primary function is to block the opioid receptors in the brain responsible for you feeling the effects of opioids.
+The difference between Naltrexone and Suboxone and methadone is that its primary function is to block the opioid receptors in the brain responsible for you feeling the effects of opioids.
 Patients will experience decreased drug cravings, and Naltrexone cannot support patients in withdrawal management.
 Still, it can be used in conjunction with buprenorphine to give patients the peace of mind that side effects from opioid withdrawal will be managed along with avoiding any future drug cravings.

 MAT Drug Rehab